-Responding to customers' desire to do something through their purchases for the world's underprivileged, Aeon began developing and marketing Fairtrade\-certified coffee, chocolate and other products in 2004.
+Responding to customers' desire to do something through their purchases for the world's underprivileged, Aeon has developed and begun marketing Japan's first Fairtrade-certified coffee (in 2004) and Fairtrade\-certified chocolate (in 2010), both under the TOPVALU brand.

-We continue to advance our product development, Aeon announced in January 2014 its plans to participate as the first and only Asian company in the Fairtrade Sourcing Programs, which will be launched by Fairtrade International, and announced a plan to increase the purchase of Fairtradecertified cocoa up to ten times the trade volume of 2012, by 2020.
+In order to make these products available to a greater number of customers, Aeon is the first and only Asian company to participate, since January 2014, in the new Fairtrade Sourcing Programs launched by Fairtrade International.
+We have also announced a plan to increase the purchase of Fairtrade-certified cocoa up to ten times the trade volume of 2012, by 2020.
 In addition, Aeon began visiting junior high and high schools across Japan so that the younger generation has a better understanding of Fairtrade.